Japan Karate Association: Competition

-Although Gichin Funakoshi wrote that there are no contests in Karate, Nakayama Masatoshi's teachings led to more scientific and competitive approach to the training and in 1957 the first All Japan Karate Championship was held, and has been held annually since.
+Although Gichin Funakoshi wrote that there are no contests in Karate, Nakayama Masatoshi's teachings led to a more competitive approach to the training and in 1957 the first All Japan Karate Championship was held, and has been held annually since.

 World championships

-In addition, the JKA has organised a number of international tournaments amongst which the following have been considered to be the JKA's World Championships:
+In addition, the JKA has organised a number of international tournaments.
+Considered to be the JKA's World Championships it is now known as the Funakoshi Gichin Cup:

+†Cancelled due to the 2008 financial crisis.

+‡Cancelled due to the COVID-19 pandemic.